majuss/easybox904/README.md

 ## Prerequisites:
 - EasyBox 904 xDSL
 - Working internet connection
-- FAT32 formatted USB-stick
 - Computer with Debian installed (or live stick) and LAN cable

 1. Downlaod this opened firmware image: [opened Firmware](https://github.com/majuss/easybox904/raw/master/fullimage.img)
-2. Prepare a FAT32 formatted USB-stick and save an empty file called 'sesame.txt' to the root of the USB-stick.
-Don't save it with the `Windows Editor` (this won't result in an empty file..) use `Notepad++` or Linux' `touch`.
-3. Start a tftp-server on your computer:
+2. Start a tftp-server on your computer:
 	Linux: [tftp setup](https://www.cyberciti.biz/faq/install-configure-tftp-server-ubuntu-debian-howto/)
 	Mac: [tftp setup](https://rick.cogley.info/post/run-a-tftp-server-on-mac-osx/)
-4. Disable your network manager with `sudo stop network-manager` so it will not set the IP automatically.
+3. Disable your network manager with `sudo stop network-manager` so it will not set the IP automatically.
 Set the IP of your computer to: 192.168.2.100 with `sudo ifconfig eth0 192.168.2.100 netmask 255.255.255.0` and copy the downloaded firmware image to the transfer directory of your tftp-server
-5. Plug in the power of the Easybox and connect it via a yellow port with a LAN cable with your computer which is running the tftp server
+4. Plug in the power of the Easybox and connect it via a yellow port with a LAN cable with your computer which is running the tftp server
 6. Hold the reset-button of the Easybox and turn it on, release it after 5 seconds.
 A red rescue screen should appear and the Box should automatically download the image.
-The screen will prompt you to restart the Box.
-Turn it off and connect the USB-stick.
+The screen will prompt you to restart the Box, do it.
-7. Turn on the Box and change the admin password.
-Pull out the USB-stick and turn off the Box.
-8. Turn the Box on and connect via `ssh` to the Box.
-Run `nano .ssh/config` and paste this:
+7. Run `nano .ssh/config` in a terminal and paste this:
 ```
 Host easy
 	Hostname 192.168.2.1
 	User root
 	KexAlgorithms diffie-hellman-group1-sha1
 ```
 This will create a shortcut to connect to the Easybox.
-If you run into "permission denied" the sesame.txt was not recognized correctly.
-Stick the USB drive into the EB, turn it off and then turn it on again.
-Wait 10 minutes, turn it off, pull the stick and start it.

-9. Run `ssh easy` and login.
+8. Run `ssh easy` and login with the default password: `123456`.
+Change your root password with the command `passwd root`.
 Now enter these commands according to your internet-connection:

 ## ADSL:
 ```